DeWachterGianni/A-Pathfinding-In-Unity/README.md

 Known bugs I can't fix :'(
 - View image(s) in project in the 'Bugs' folder
-  - Bug 1: path should prefer to go straight here
+  - Bug 1: path should prefer to go straight here ( fixed it for a small part... only TileToGoTo should be adjusted )